 This post may contain affiliate links.
 Please read our disclosure policy.

 Acne in adulthood doesn’t have to be your normal.
-Here’s how to figure out the root cause of your hormonal acne, and treat it naturally.
+Here’s how to treat hormonal acne naturally and figure out the root cause.

 The big red bumps start on your jawline.
 They spread all around your mouth and on the lower half of your face.
 Then they start appearing on your forehead, cheeks, and sometimes your back.